Tax Reform - Specified Foreign Corporations and Importance for Americans Abroad

 Important Change on Stock Ownership through Attribution From Non-Residents

 Example A: U.S. shareholder owns 50% stock in a foreign corporation .
 The NRA spouse owns 10%.
-Direct and constructive ownership of the US person, under the new law, is 60%.
-The corporation is now a CFC and therefore a SFC.
+The corporation is not a CFC.

 Who is not affected: